Hotsunlok/ESP32-smart-door-system/Web Server Overview.md

 ## 🎨 **Toggle Switch: Light/Dark Mode**

 The web server allows users to **toggle between Bright and Dark Mode** for the background color.
+The toggle switch button is located at right corner of the web server.

 | **Toggle Switch State** | **Website Background Color** |
 |------------------------|---------------------------|